 OS Version Target Architecture

 4.3 nh, moto

-5.0 synergy

 5.1 nh, moto, synergy

 Additional information relating to this topic is available in the NightView User's Guide (0890395) in the sections entitled "translate-object-file" and "Remote Dialogues".

 Alternatively, you could link your programs statically, by supplying the -Zlink=static link option to the C/C++ driver.